nikomatsakis/plmw-2022/content/index.md

 ???

 I wanted to blend compile time and runtime.
-I wanted to
+I wanted every program to be runnable, and I wanted you to be able to easily see the state at each point as it ran, especially for small programs.

+I wanted you to start by observing runtime errors, and then add types, and see how those types prevent the runtime errors -- and I wanted the error messages from the type system to be presented *as if* they were runtime errors, so that they present counterexamples or other details.
+Realizing this is definitely still a work-in-progress.

 ---
 template: hypotheses